 Wild parrots are used to sleeping in a dimly-lit forest.
 Not surprisingly, many owners note that keeping a night light reduces the number of night frights.

-If your parrot is scared awake by something and sees complete darkness, it may panic as it’ll be unable to see any dangers or identify its surroundings.
+If a parrot is scared awake by something and sees complete darkness, it may panic as it can’t see any dangers or identify its surroundings.

-However, if there’s some gentle lighting, it can see that there are no threats and return to sleep.
+However, if there’s some gentle lighting, it can’ see there aren’t any threats and can return to sleep.

-If your parrot commonly has night frights, consider playing the following music:
+If a parrot commonly has night frights, consider playing the following:

 - Soft, classical music with the volume just above a whisper.